 Enhancing the baseline data for this important mammalian order will inform and improve the work of researchers and policy-makers responsible for research conservation strategies, priorities and management plans in Zambia.

 An initial meeting was held with involved partners to kick-start the project by outlining future activities and detailed plans.
-To assist with the smooth running of the project, two research assistants were recruited.
+To assist with the smooth running of the project, two research assistants were recruited and have been collating literature on Zambian bats and helping to prepare

 In order to expand and improve Zambian bat data, several biodiversity training workshops have already taken place.
 A training workshop on Geographic Information Systems (GIS) and Molecular methods was held in Porto, Portugal in December 2017 for the project team, with training being provided by Bats without Borders and the Research Centre in Biodiversity and Genetic Resources (CIBIO).
 A training workshop on Biodiversity Data Mobilisation was held in January 2018 at the Livingstone Museum for the project team, other staff and a member of staff from the Department of National Parks and Wildlife, to disseminate knowledge gained at the BID workshop in South Africa.
 Another workshop on bat identification and taxonomy was held in January 2018 at the Livingstone Museum for the project team and other staff members with training provided by the Harrison Institute and Bats without Borders.
 During the workshop the records for some of the specimens were taxonomically updated.
 To better integrate data digitization efforts using GBIF standards, a Capacity Enhancement Workshop on Biodiversity Data Mobilisation was held in Cape Town covering digitization, data quality and data cleaning.